AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-For every support Valkyrie whose type is different from the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
+When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
+Triggering it again refreshes the duration. | 15
-After entering burst mode, Total DMG dealt increases by 15% for 10s.
-Triggering it again resets the duration. | 10 When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
-Triggering it again refreshes its duration. | 15
+After the deployed Valkyrie deals MELEE DMG, she will deal 20% more Physical and Elemental DMG for 10s.
+Triggering it again refreshes the duration. | 15

 !!! note
     Effective for 6.2 Half.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: